 Gather all bathing essentials such as clean clothes, diapers, wipes, soap, washcloths, bathing towel (preferably hooded towel).

 Choose the tub specifically for your baby.
 You can buy an inflatable tub that fits inside the adult bathtub.
-Make sure is safe for your baby by ensuring you installing bathtub mat to prevent your little one from slipping.
+Make sure it is safe for your baby by ensuring you have installed a bathtub mat to prevent your little one from slipping.

 Put cold water first, then add warm water as you swirl with your hand to ensure the water mix well.
 Fill the bathtub with 5 inches or 13centimeter of water.

 If you have bath thermometer use it to check the water temperature or check with your elbow rather than your hand.
 The water temperature should be between 36 degrees Celsius to 38 degrees Celsius.

 Undress the baby clothes, leaving him with the diaper.
 The babies can poop or wee unexpectedly so to prevent mess leave the baby with the diaper.

 Cover the baby with a towel or blanket and start cleaning eyes, face and hair.
 Gently pour a few drops of shampoo on the baby hair, massage the shampoo gently, rinse thoroughly either using dump washcloth or run under a faucet.
 Always prevent the eyes from getting soap by cupping forehead using your hands.